lineCode/ElectroBox/README.md

-# Canvas Native
+# CobaltCore

-Canvas Native is a project that allows you to create multimedia applications on native platforms using a consistent developer experience based on Javascript, Canvas, and Webgl.
-The focus of Canvas Native is on the efficiency in the development of multimedia applications implementing web apis that you already know and like - learn once, write anywhere.
+CobaltCore is a project that allows you to create multimedia applications on native platforms using a consistent developer experience based on Javascript, Canvas, and Webgl.
+The focus of CobaltCore is on the efficiency in the development of multimedia applications implementing web apis that you already know and like - learn once, write anywhere.

 Platform RoadMap
 ---
-- [ ] Implement Android Platform
+- [ ] Implement Android Platform(V8 Engine)
-- [ ] Implement Desktop Platform
+- [ ] Implement Desktop Platform(V8 Engine)
-- [ ] Implement IOS Platform
+- [ ] Implement IOS Platform(JavaScriptCore Engine)

 Api RoadMap
 ---
-- [ ] Implement SetTimeOut, SetInterval
+- [ ] Iiming Functions like SetTimeOut and SetInterval
-- [ ] Implement XMLHttpRequest
+- [ ] XMLHttpRequest interface
+- [ ] Canvas Interface
-- [ ] Implement WebGL Api
+- [ ] WebGL 1 (GLES2) interface
-- [ ] Implement Canvas Api
+- [ ] WebGL 2 (GLEs3) interface
-- [ ] Implement HTML5 Gamepad Api
+- [ ] HTML5 Gamepad Api
-- [ ] Implement Input Events (Touch, Mouse, Keyboard)
+- [ ] Canvas input events (Touch, Mouse, Keyboard)
-- [ ] Port To Android
-- [ ] Port to IOS
-- [ ] Port to Desktop(OSX, Windows, Linux)